 Public transport in Rome is extremely good value for money.
-One ticket allows you to use all means of transport in the city apart from taxis.
-Bus tickets, subway trains, trams (streetcars) – they’re all owned by the same company, which is called ATAC, and therefore you can use any means on the same ticket.
+One very cheap ticket allows you to use almost all means of transport in the city apart from taxis.
+Bus tickets, subway trains, trams (streetcars) are all owned by the same company, which is called ATAC, and therefore you can hop on any of their services using the same ticket.

 The bad news is it can be unreliable, slow, and subject to delays and strikes.

 Where can I buy a ticket for the Rome public transport system?

 Tickets are available from machines at all Metro stations.
-These machines allow you to select the English Language (shown by the British flag not the stars and stripes).
+These machines allow you to select an English Language interface (shown by the British flag not the stars and stripes).
 They take euro bills and coins, but not credit cards even though many of them have a credit card slot.
 But beware: they never dispense more than €6 in change (resto)!
 The machine will happily eat your €20 bill but won’t give any of it back until you’ve bought €14 worth of tickets.
-Finally fuori servizio or guasto both mean ‘out of order’.
+Finally the depressingly common fuori servizio or guasto signs both mean ‘out of order’.

 You can also buy these tickets in most tabacchi – tobacco stores, distinguished by the “T” sign outside.
 Go to the cash register and ask for un biglietto (oon bee-YET-oh) or “X biglieti” ([number] bee-YET-ee”).

 What do I need to know about the Rome Metro?